Byte7F/Windows/Batch/readme.md

 # Notice

- My scripts may not be foolproof and/or may not work for your version/language.
+ My scripts may not be foolproof and/or may not work for your version.

  Please consider taking a look over these before committing to any usage.